-- 1. providing volunteer opportunities for families to support their children's school activities; - 2. supporting other needs, such as transportation and child care, to enable families to participate in school-sponsored family involvement events

-D. Learning at Home

-Offering training and resources to help families learn strategies and skills to support at-home learning and success in school;
+- 1. providing volunteer opportunities for families to support their children's school activities; - 2. supporting other needs, such as transportation and child care, to enable families to participate in school-sponsored family involvement events - D. Learning at HoRelationships with Families - E. me offering training and resources to help families learn strategies and skills to support at-home learning and success in school;

-- 1. working with families to establish learning goals and help their children accomplish these goals; - 2. helping families to provide a school and home environment that encourages learning and extends learning at home. - E. Engaging Families in Decision Making and Advocacy - 1. engaging families as partners in the process of school review and continuous improvement planning;
+- 1. working with families to establish learning goals and help their children accomplish these goals; - 2. helping families to provide a school and home environment that encourages learning and extends learning at home. - F. Engaging Families in Decision Making and Advocacy